-All of the observations recorded in these various erosion projects will be pulled together and used to get a better idea of where soil erosion is happening.
+All of the observations recorded in various erosion projects will be pulled together and used to get a better idea of where soil erosion is happening.

 Soil erosion is a natural process that can be accelerated by extreme weather events and / or poor land management.
 We care about it because it can damage both our environment and our economy.

 However the extent and severity of soil erosion across the country is not known.

 Collecting straightforward data and information on soil erosion would:

 Erosion models predict where erosion may happen, however they need to be validated – that is we need to check that erosion is actually happening in the areas the models predict it will and isn’t happening in areas that they predict it won’t.
 Erosion monitoring data will allow us to improve the current erosion risk models and help us provide better advice on how to reduce the risk of erosion.